robertwaredev/scripts/docs/Fogstone.md

 - Gatherable
 - Craftable

-# Character Building

-- NO gender or race locking due to classless progression.

 # Gearing & Itemization

 - Understanding gearing should be extremely straight forward.
 - Every piece of gear should have infinite replay value.
-- Gear should always be a tradeoff you make for particular encounters, environments, or economic
+- Gear should always be a tradeoff you make for particular encounters, environments, or economic reasons.
 - Gear should never have an "item level" associated with it.
 - NO item rarity on gear.
 Gear should serve a specific gameplay function that pertains to aiding or resisting each combat spec.
 - All gear should be modifiable to increase build variety rather than vertical power progression, such as increasing resistances or modifying ability mechanics to suit different combat playstyles.